Find Nursing & Retirement Homes in Connecticut

 Search 224 nursing homes, retirement homes and skilled nursing facilities

-There are 224 licensed nursing homes in Connecticut for 2019.
+There are 224 licensed nursing homes in Connecticut for 2020.
 From this page you can locate a retirement facility or nursing home near you in Connecticut and get help with skilled nursing as well as short-term rehabilitation or general daily help.
-For older adults in Connecticut who need 24/7 nursing care services or need a retirement home, locate the right facility in Connecticut by searching or browsing our listings.
+For older adults in Connecticut who need 24/7 nursing care services or need a retirement facility, locate the right facility in Connecticut by searching or browsing our listings.

 Connecticut has many beautiful woodlands, farms, and hills.
 While people can choose to live near the water, this is generally going to raise the cost of living a bit.
 It should be noted that the cost of living in Connecticut is a little higher than you would find in many other states.
 However, with the beauty, even outside of Connecticut nursing homes, it is well worth it.

 Start reading more in this guide about the amenities in retirement homes in Connecticut, who Connecticut retirement homes are for, and how a retirement or nursing home can be paid for.